Tips for creating effective attributes in Analyzer in Sign

 Refine an attribute

-2. Edit the attribute definition to clarify intent or reduce ambiguity.
+Edit the definition to clarify the intended result or reduce ambiguity.

-4. Evaluate results across a small set of documents.
+Evaluate the results across a small set of documents.

 Repeat as needed.